dustinpfister/blog_posts/_posts/lodash_round.md

 ## 2 - Some basic examples of _.round, and Math.round.

 So in core javaScript there is of course [Math.round](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/round), as well as other options like [Math.floor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/floor), and [Math.ceil](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/ceil).
 These methods work just fine, but they only take one argument, which is naturally the number that you want to round.
+If you want to round to a certain precision, you will need to find a copy, and past solution.
+However if it just so happens that lodash is part of your stack, then there is no need, as you have a more robust rounding method at the ready that can receive a precision as the second argument.